This pretax benefits startup is giving hourly workers a raise

 Alice charges employers 50% of the money the software saves them on payroll tax.
 “It’s completely free to us besides the percentage of tax savings that Alice bills to Brooklyn Roasting Company,” says Hyrske.
 “Alice does the deductions in the payroll.
 It’s a benefit not to have to invest time administering it.”

-Karvani declined to disclose exactly how many customers use Alice, but said that the number is in the hundreds, and that those customers employ anywhere between two and 5,000 workers.
+Karnani declined to disclose exactly how many customers use Alice, but said that the number is in the hundreds, and that those customers employ anywhere between two and 5,000 workers.
 In the long term, he wants Alice to build user-friendly financial services that are tailored to the needs of low-income workers.

-“If you are someone who is an hourly worker in the United States, you don’t have a good experience with banks and financial services,” Karvani says.
+“If you are someone who is an hourly worker in the United States, you don’t have a good experience with banks and financial services,” Karnni says.
 “They do not meet you where they are.
 Their forms are complicated and scary.
 Benefits are weird.
 They’re designed by people who make more money than you and think about their financial lives differently.

 “We are not helping people buy more stuff they don’t need.
 We are not taking people’s data and pulling it out from under them.
 We’re helping a barista get a raise.
 We’re helping somebody changing bedpans keep more of her money.
 Tech that does good–why we all got into technology in the first place.”